 What are Maine Regional Care Teams?

-Place Matters provides facilitation, data, and research support to this Maine Department of Corrections led effort to support individual system-involved youth and their families and to help inform broader system change.
-The Regional Care Network is made up of individuals from youth-serving agencies, systems, organizations, and communities in each Department of Corrections (DOC) region who will help support and inform the Regional Community Care Teams as well as stay connected to the process and any outcomes and lessons learned.
+The Regional Care Teams are a network made up of individuals from youth-serving agencies, systems, organizations, and communities in each Department of Corrections (DOC) region who meet monthly to share resources, fill in gaps, and respond to local needs of youth referred to the initiative, and also develop strategies to inform policy and practice at the systems level.
 Additionally, the state Juvenile Justice Advisory Group (JJAG) has provided federal juvenile justice and delinquency prevention dollars to assist these teams in supporting youth in their community.
 Regional Care Teams is co-designed with our community partners in wraparound case management and emergency response fund administrations: Wings for Children and Families (Region 3 and 2) and The Opportunity Alliance (Region 1 and 2).

 For more information on the Regional Care Teams, check out our RCT one-pager.